lphmn/data_publicState/MN_StiHiv/README.md

-As of 10/04/2024, this data set is being revieved by MDH data stewards to store the data as a CSV.
+As of 10/04/2024, this data set is being revieved by MDH data stewards to make sure it is okay with their policy to store this data as a CSV.

 # Chlamydia and Gonorrhea data can be found [here](https://www.health.state.mn.us/diseases/stds/stats/index.html)